 Glare, Halos, and Double Vision

 You may have problems seeing at night for a few days or weeks after surgery.
-It is natural to experience discomfort such as hypersensitivity to light, glare, seeing halos around bright lights, or double vision.
+It is natural to experience discomforts such as hypersensitivity to light, glare, seeing halos around bright lights, or double vision.